emrahcom/emrah-jessie/README.md

 ej-email
 --------

 Install a ready-to-use email system.

-Main components are:
+### Main components of ej-email

 - Exim4 with a MariaDB backend as SMTP server
 - Dovecot as IMAP/POP3 server
 - Roundcube as a webmail application